Khatijamahveen/Khatijamahveen/README.md

 ---

 ## 📝 Publication
-**INERTCON 2026 — Under Review**
+**3rd International Conference on Electronic Circuits and Signaling Technologies (ICECST 2026), Lincoln University College, Malaysia (Sept 2026) — Accepted for Publication**
-*Low-Power RFID-Based Smart Shopping Trolley with Real-Time Automated Billing*
+*LDesign and Implementation of a Low-Power, Cost-Effective RFID-Based Smart Shopping Trolley with Real-Time Automated Billing for Small-Scale Retail*

 ---